Hull Speed and Speed-Length Ratio

 Long overhangs cheat hull speed.
 Older designs with sweeping bow and stern overhangs immerse those overhangs when heeled under sail, extending their dynamic waterline length.
 A CCA-era cruiser with a static LWL of 28 ft might sail with a dynamic LWL of 31 ft, raising its effective hull speed from 7.1 to 7.5 knots.
 Modern plumb-bow boats don't have this trick available.

-Multihulls don't obey it.
-Long, narrow individual hulls make very little wave.
-A racing trimaran with L/B of 16:1 simply doesn't see the wave-making barrier in any meaningful way.
-Performance catamarans and trimarans routinely sail at SLRs of 2 to 4.
+Multihulls don't obey it in the same way.
+Long, narrow individual hulls make much smaller waves.
+A racing trimaran with an L/B of 16:1 does not see the same wave-making barrier a beamy monohull does.
+Performance cats and trimarans routinely sail at SLRs of 2 to 4.

 Surfing exceeds it.
 A boat can briefly exceed hull speed by being pushed forward by a passing wave.
 Surf speeds of 10–14 knots are common in 40-footers on big downwind passages — but the average over the ride is still set by hull speed.